Dogg555/CollegeFantasyFootball/backend/README.md

 1. Add package/dependency setup for Drogon (FetchContent or system packages).
 2. Flesh out route handlers for auth, leagues, players, drafts, and lineups.
 3. Add integration tests for API endpoints and scoring logic.
+4. Wire ingestion jobs to the Postgres schema in `db/schema.sql` and cache hot lookups in Redis.